RasaHQ/rasa/docs/user-guide/running-rasa-with-docker.rst

 If your custom action has additional dependencies of systems or Python libraries, you can add these by extending the official image.

-To do so create a file named ``Dockerfile``, extend the official image and add your custom dependencies, e.g.:
+To do so, create a file named ``Dockerfile`` in which you extend the official image and add your custom dependencies.
+For example:

 .. code-block:: docker